 Our group uses marine chemistry to learn about the ocean and climate.
 We are interested in how ocean properties change over various timescales (seasons, years, millennia) and how we can use geochemical properties to learn about the processes involved.
 In our research, these processes have included aerosol mineral dust deposition to the ocean, phytoplankton productivity, circulation strength, or carbon storage.
 Interested graduate students (MSc or PhD) should contact me about ongoing possibilities.

-Recent projects include (1) participation in the GEOTRACES program in the North Atlantic, (2) collaboration with C-MORE in the North Pacific and (3) new measurements from the Palmer-LTER in West Antarctica.
+Recent projects include (1) participation in the GEOTRACES program on the Pacific Meridional Transect, (2) collaboration with C-MORE in the North Pacific and (3) new measurements from the Palmer-LTER in West Antarctica.
 Other work ranges from paleoclimatic variability in the Southern Ocean to chemical variability in the Gulf of Mexico.

 We are located within the Division of Marine Science of The University of Southern Mississippi at the Stennis Space Center campus , which is 50 miles from New Orleans and 40 miles from Gulfport.
 Our School of Ocean Science and Engineering encompasses several campuses and oceanographic facilities along Mississippi’s coast.